HubSpot vs lemlist: Features and Pricing Comparison

 Marketing Hub handles the top of the funnel.
 Sales Hub manages the pipeline.
 Service Hub handles support tickets.
 Content Hub powers your website.
 Every interaction lives in one shared database.

 The confusion arises because both tools send emails.
 But HubSpot sends emails to people who already know you.
-Lemlist sends emails to people who don't.
+Lemlist sends emails to people who do not.
 These are different activities with different technical requirements, different compliance considerations, and different measures of success.

 HubSpot covers the full lifecycle, but outbound is limited